Shopify/quilt/packages/graphql-persisted/README.md

 The Koa middleware from this package will parse the request body, extract the ID, and attempt to resolve it to a full document body, replacing the request body’s `query` field if a match is found.
 You can construct this middleware with the following options:

 - `cache`: A cache object with a `get` and `set` method (both of which can be asynchronous).
 You can use this option to store and retrieve persisted documents from a dedicated store like Redis.
 - `cacheMissBehavior`: A member of the exported `CacheMissBehavior` enum.
 This dictates how the system will handle cases where a full document body could not be retrieved for an ID.
-The default is `CacheMissBehavior.AlwaysSend`.
+The default is `CacheMissBehavior.SendAlways`.

 ```tsx
 import Koa from 'koa';